It All Started with an Abandoned Street Puppy

 Angelitos Sanctuario started when a renowned humanitarian (Amy Gigi Alexander) found herself stranded in San Miguel de Allende, Mexico and met an abandoned street puppy (Ositio).

-That woman went on to save more than 700 dogs out of her 2-bedroom apartment during COVID and hundreds more since moving to our rented property in the country.
-We call her our resident Bad-Ass.
+She went on to save more than 700 dogs out of her 2-bedroom apartment during COVID and hundreds more since then.

 Meet Gigi